fabriziosalmi/fqdn-model/README.md

 ## Overview

 This project provides a reliable and easy-to-use tool for classifying FQDNs.
-It leverages a Random Forest Classifier, trained on lists of known benign and malicious domains, to identify potentially harmful domains.
+It leverages a Random Forest Classifier now enhanced with advanced FQDN analysis including extended DNS resolution (A, AAAA, MX, TXT, CNAME), SSL certificate verification, WHOIS lookups, and comprehensive feature extraction (domain length, subdomain count, etc.).
+Enhanced configuration options make it flexible and robust.
 The inclusion of a Flask API enables seamless integration into other applications.
 The `rich` library provides visual enhancements to the output.
 The command-line tool (`predict_fqdn.py`) now allows the user to specify which `.joblib` model file to load.

 ## Features

-*   **Classification:** Predicts whether an FQDN is benign (good) or malicious (bad).
-*   **Feature Extraction:** Extracts a comprehensive set of features from FQDNs, including length-based, character distribution, and entropy-based features.
+*   **Advanced Domain Analysis:** Augmented scripts now perform detailed DNS record lookups, SSL certificate checks, WHOIS queries, and keyword matching.
+*   **Configurable Parameters:** Customize DNS resolvers, timeouts, worker threads, and WHOIS lookups via command-line flags or config files.
-*   **Model Training:** Trains a Random Forest Classifier on provided data.
+*   **Model Training & Persistence:** Trains a Random Forest Classifier with enhanced features and supports model quantization and joblib compression.
-*   **Model Persistence:** Saves and loads trained models using `joblib`.
-*   **Command-Line Interface:**
-    *   Classify single FQDNs or lists of FQDNs from a file using `predict_fqdn.py`.
-    *   Specify the model to use with the `--model` argument, allowing the use of custom-trained or compressed models.
-*   **Flask API:** Provides a RESTful API for making predictions programmatically.
+*   **Command-Line Interface & Flask API:** Updated scripts for improved error handling, progress reporting, and support for custom-trained or compressed models.
-*   **Rich Output:** Uses the `rich` library to provide visually appealing and informative output, including:
+*   **Rich Output:** Uses the `rich` library to present stylized output and detailed performance metrics.
-    *   Accuracy and ROC AUC scores.
-    *   Confusion matrix.
-    *   Classification report.
-    *   Feature importance ranking.
-    *   Styled prediction results with execution time.
-*   **Clear Error Handling:** Provides informative error messages for common issues like missing model files or incorrect usage.
-*   **Progress Bar:** Uses Rich progress bar for loading model.
-*   **Execution Time Measurement:** Measures and displays the execution time for predictions.
-*   **UI:** Detect domains via practical user interface.

 ## Installation